hawtio/hawtio-camel-wiki/README.md

 Then open [http://localhost:8080/](http://localhost:8080/) and you should be all set!

+The following tabs may be useful:

-In the **Wiki** tab create a new file; select the **Camel Spring XML** option, then you will have a new camel route file you can edit visually.
+* **Wiki** tab lets you browse the existing route files and documentation.
+To create a new integration flow, click the **Create** icon in the toolbar (towards the top and right of the window) and select the **Camel Spring XML** option, then you will have a new camel route file you can edit visually.

-You can then use the **Camel** tab in hawtio to view the running routes and their metrics; debug them, trace them etc.

-If you are using messaging protocols like AMQP, MQTT, JMS or WebSockets, the bundled [Apache ActiveMQ broker](http://activemq.apache.org/) can be viewed in the **ActiveMQ** tab where you can browse queues, send messages to destinations and view real time metrics etc.
+* **ActiveMQ** tab lets you look inside the bundled [Apache ActiveMQ broker](http://activemq.apache.org/) where you can browse queues, send messages to destinations and view real time metrics etc.
+* **Camel** tab lets you view the real time metrics and attributes of all the currently running Camel routes; as well as debug and trace them.

 ### How it works

-On startup the [hawtio configuration](https://github.com/hawtio/hawtio/blob/master/docs/Configuration.md) is read from [blueprint.properties](https://github.com/hawtio/hawtio-camel-wiki/blob/master/src/main/resources/blueprint.properties) which specifies which git repo is cloned on startup - which is [this one by default](https://github.com/hawtio/hawtio-camel-wiki-config).
+On startup HawtioCamelWiki should clone this [configuration repository](https://github.com/hawtio/hawtio-camel-wiki-config) (which is [defined here](https://github.com/hawtio/hawtio-camel-wiki/blob/master/src/main/resources/blueprint.properties#L10) if you wish to change it!) and it then boots up all Spring XML and camel routes defined in there and watches for any changes.

-The configuration is stored in **~/.hawtioCamelWiki/config** (you can edit these files using any tool outside of hawtio if you prefer too - and push/pull as you see fit).
+The git repository is cloned to **~/.hawtioCamelWiki/config** if you wish to push/pull changes.
+You can edit these files directly using any tool outside of HawtioCamelWiki if you prefer too - and push/pull as you see fit.

+All changes via the HawtioCamelWiki are versioned in the git repository (try the Actions -> History option in the Wiki view on the top right).

 ### Running on OpenShift